Kuly14/mnemonic/README.md

 If you want to save the bytecode to a different file use `--destination` or `-d` and specify path to where you want to save the file.

-This will print the desired output to the terminal.

 4. Write your solidity contract and compile it down to yul like this:

 ```bash